-Big-leaved hydrangeas are valued for their showy flowers, however, these small shrubs from Japan are generally not flower bud hardy in cold winters in Zone 5 and colder.
-This type of hydrangea sets its flower buds on previous year's growth making them more susceptible to freeze damage.
-In recent years, some cultivated varieties have been developed that are somewhat hardier, but will do better if placed in a protected location and covered with snow throughout the winter.
+Big-leaved hydrangeas are valued for their showy flowers.
+However, in Zone 5 and lower, these small shrubs from Japan are generally not flowerbud hardy in cold winters.
+This type of hydrangea sets its flower buds on the previous year’s growth (old wood), so they are more susceptible to freeze damage.
+In recent years, some cultivated varieties have been developed that are somewhat hardier.
+But even the new cultivars will do better if placed in a protected location and are covered with snow throughout the winter.

 Blue flowers are one of the plant’s appeals, but big-leaved hydrangeas only have blue flowers when planted in acid soils.
 In alkaline soils, such as those in most of the Chicago region and the Great Plains, the flowers will be pink.
 Flower clusters will vary by cultivar.
 Some cultivars have large clusters of mostly showy (sterile) flowers, with a few non-showy (fertile) flowers in the interior of the cluster.
 These are often referred to as mopheads.
 Other cultivars have lacecap-type clusters.
 These usually feature a center of non-showy (fertile) flowers surrounded by an outer ring of the showy (sterile) flowers.